 What is the ALSFRS-R?

-You may have come across the term of ALSFRS-R while reading about ALS.
+You may have come across the term ALSFRS-R while reading about ALS.
 ALSFRS-R stands for Amyotrophic Lateral Sclerosis Functional Rating Scale-Revised.
 This is a questionnaire-based scale that measures an individual’s functional ability to perform activities of daily living.
 It’s considered to be the gold standard and widely used in ALS clinical trials for measuring ALS progression.

 It’s designed to measure 4 different categories: